mpogue2/ladybug-mixer/README.md

 - Documentation = CC BY-SA License (https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt)

 # NOTES
 - To keep the schematic symbols looking nice, the schematic uses a small number of parts that have the same PCB footprint as the real parts, but have better symbols.
 What gets submitted for PCB fabrication is NOT the schematic, it's the GERBER files, the BOM, and the PickAndPlace file.
+Note that the BOM is hand-edited to substitute in the correct parts for assembly.
+This was the method suggested by the JLCPCB help desk.